GeoscienceAustralia/flowtools/LASextractor/README.md

     install.packages(c('rgdal', 'rgeos', 'raster'))

-- If you've followed the above steps you will also have the devtools package, and can finally install LASextractor with:
+- If you've followed the above steps you will also have the devtools package, and can finally install LASextractor from inside R with:

     library(devtools)

     install_github('GeoscienceAustralia/flowtools/LASextractor/LASextractor')

 Getting started: